MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ### Deep Research

-Deep Research is something that only came about recently.
+Deep Research is an LLM capability extension that only came about recently.
 It is part of OpenAI's $200/month Pro subscription for ChatGPT.<br>
-**Think of Deep Research as a combination of Web Search and Reasoning, multiple searches are performed over the course of the thinking process**, and the LLM is encouraged to reason about the information it finds to generate a way more comprehensive, accurate response.
+**Think of Deep Research as a combination of Web Search and Reasoning, multiple searches are performed over the course of the thinking process for boosting factual accuracy, nuance, and spread of information**.
+The LLM is encouraged to reason about this information it searches to then generate a way more comprehensive, accurate response.

-Multiple providers stepped up to offer similar capabilities, like [Grok's DeepSearch](https://grok.com/?referrer=website) or [Perplexity's DeepThink](https://perplexity.ai).
+Multiple providers began offering similar capabilities, like [Grok's DeepSearch](https://grok.com/?referrer=website), [Perplexity's DeepThink](https://perplexity.ai) or [Gemini Deep Research](https://gemini.google.com/).

 > [!NOTE]
 > Actually, [DeepSeek R1](https://chat.deepseek.com/) allows you to activate both "Deep Think" and "Search" at once, but this is not the same as Deep Research.
 DeepSeek curates the search results before reasoning about them, while Deep Research is more of a continuous process.

-Even though we use WebSearch and Reasoning, after all, we still may encounter some hallucinations or errors in the LLM's responses or source interpretations. **It is imperative to treat even the Deep Research responses as suggestions or first drafts only.**
+Even though we use WebSearch and Reasoning, after all, we still may encounter some hallucinations or errors in the LLM's responses or source interpretations. **It is imperative to treat even Deep Research responses as suggestions or first drafts only.
+They are ice breakers into a field of interest.**

 An example for Deep Research messing up would be this:
 <center>